corpus-core/colibri-stateless/README.md

-    hash                : Bytes32             # the blockHash of the execution block containing the transaction transactionIndex    : Uint32              # the index of the transaction in the block type                : Uint8               # the type of the transaction nonce               : Uint64              # the gasPrice of the transaction input               : Bytes[1073741824]   # the raw transaction payload r                   : Bytes32             # the r value of the transaction s                   : Bytes32             # the s value of the transaction
+    hash                : Bytes32             # the blockHash of the execution block containing the transaction transactionIndex    : Uint32              # the index of the transaction in the block type                : Uint8               # the type of the transaction nonce               : Uint64              # the nonce of the transaction input               : Bytes[1073741824]   # the raw transaction payload r                   : Bytes32             # the r value of the transaction s                   : Bytes32             # the s value of the transaction